HrishikPatel/Coding-projects/README.md

 Class Card
-  Card class defines the properties of a card and provides the ability to print a card, extract its value (in Black Jack terms), and being able to set a card's value (private member for encapsulation purposes) Class Player
+  Card class defines the properties of a card and provides the ability to print a card, extract its value (in Black Jack terms), and being able to set a card's value (private member for encapsulation purposes).

+Class Player
-  Defines properties any player playing Black Jack may have, such as the ability to draw a card, their score, knowledge of whether they are busted or not, and the ability to change an Ace's value from 11 to 1 if needed Class Deck
+  Defines properties any player playing Black Jack may have, such as the ability to draw a card, their score, knowledge of whether they are busted or not, and the ability to change an Ace's value from 11 to 1 if needed.

+Class Deck
    Deck is defined as an array of 52 cards(Could also be implemented as a stack).
-That can be printed to screen, shuffled, or can deal a card from the deck
+That can be printed to screen, shuffled, or can deal a card from the deck.

 BlackJack.cpp
   Uses the three classes defines above to play Black Jack.
 The implementation of a dealer's turn and a player's turn are seperated as the rules differ for each.
 E.g if a dealer hits
   17 points or goes over (without busting) then they must stay, while a player has no such rule.